DanielCEvans/Coles-or-Woolworths/README.md

 When divided by category, a paired-samples t-test did find evidence of a statistically significant difference in 4 catgories: drinks-tobacco, entertainment-international-food, baby-health-beauty, pantry

 **Conclusion:**
 The prices between the Coles and Woolworths are kept close together due to competition.
-Our statistical analysis did find a statistically significance difference in the prices of products in some categories.
+Our statistical analysis did find a statistically significant difference in the prices of products in some categories.
 Since supermarkets change their prices daily, this analysis does not provide *practical significance* and we could not use our findings to predict which store would be cheaper on any given day.

 ## Table of Contents
 1. Executive Summary